localguy009/aws-risk-assessment-pipeline/README.md

 A fully automated vulnerability management pipeline built on AWS.
 Inspector scans EC2 instances and container images for known CVEs → findings flow into Security Hub → Lambda deduplicates, enriches, and scores each finding → results are written to a structured risk register in DynamoDB → a static HTML report is generated and stored in S3.

 This is not just a vulnerability scanner.
-It is a complete risk prioritization and evidence collection workflow — the kind of system a real vulnerability management program runs on.
+It is a complete risk prioritization and evidence collection workflow

 ---